Maulik-Maniya/Maulik-Maniya/README.md

 - Led multiple backend and frontend modernization projects

 ---

-## 🧠 How I Think About Development

-> I believe good software is boring in the best way — predictable, maintainable, and easy to reason about.
-> I prefer solid architecture over shortcuts, and I value clear communication as much as clean code.
+## 💭 My Philosophy

+> *"Code is read much more often than it is written."*
+>
+> I prioritize clarity over cleverness.
+Whether I'm building a greenfield project or refactoring legacy code, my goal is to leave the codebase cleaner and more secure than I found it.
 ---

 ## 🤝 Let’s Connect